Supplementary planning documents and policy guidance

 This Supplementary Planning Guidance (SPG) supplements Policy 27.

 On the 20th September 2016, Council adopted the Surface Water and Foul Drainage Supplementary Planning Document (SPD).
 This SPD builds on the background studies that were produced as evidence to the Chichester Local Plan and adds more detail to the principles and policies within the adopted Chichester Local Plan.
 It provides clarity and guidance for developers, residents and consultants when preparing planning applications, it also provides information on and highlights problems with surface water and flooding issues on the coastal plain.
-This SPD only applies to the Local Plan Area, it excludes the part of the District covered by the South Downs National Park Authority.
+This SPD only applies to the Local Plan Area, not the part of the District covered by the South Downs National Park Authority.
+With regard to the headroom tables referred to in the SPD, a current headroom table for Thornham Wastewater Treatment Works is available below, whilst estimated wastewater treatment headroom as at 1 January 2021 for all wastewater treatment works in the Local Plan area can be accessed on our page.
+Current information regarding connection to wastewater treatment works other than Apuldram and Thornham can be obtained direct from Southern Water Services.

-Alternatively the adopted Surface Water and Foul Drainage Supplementary Planning Document, Statement of Consultation and Adoption Statement is available to view:
+The adopted Surface Water and Foul Drainage Supplementary Planning Document, Adoption Statement, Statement of Consultation, Apuldram WWTW Position Statement, Thornham Position Statement and headroom table are all available to view.